Lyneham Primary School

 • Lunchtime Clubs – a selection of lunch times, available for all children.

-• PIT STOP playtime and lunchtime club.
+• The Nest playtime and lunchtime club.

 1. What support is available for improving the emotional and social development of children with SEN?